lg/lg.io/_posts/2015-12-13-using-lets-encrypt-to-secure-cloud-hosted-services-like-ubiquitis-mfi-unifi-and-unifi-video.md

 Lets start modifying the crontab file with `sudo crontab -e` and put the following at the bottom:

-	1 1 1 * * /home/ubuntu/renew_lets_encrypt_cert.sh
+	1 1 * * 1 /home/ubuntu/renew_lets_encrypt_cert.sh

-This will schedule the certificate renewal on the 1st of every month.
+This will schedule the certificate renewal every week on Monday at 1:01am

 And now you're really done!
 You have a free SSL certificate by Lets Encrypt being automatically renewed and assigned to the different services on a monthly basis.